Tuesday, November 25, 2008

 Monday, June 16, 2008

-Karen Volkman's "Spar"
+Karen Volkman's Spar

 Karen Volkman's Spar came out in 2002; and can, possibly, serve as a "gateway text" into a world in which the High-Mod ethos becomes contemporaneous and relevant (Neo) again.
 Broadly speaking, it is a book of lyrical love poems, that straddles several genres and sub-genres: prose poems, sonnets, projective verse, poems in couplets are all assayed.
 What feels important to me about Volkman's book is that there is a heightened quality to the language, a fineness, that is exquisitely wrought and that is sustained for the duration of the book.
 It creates tension and dynamism in an arena (love poetry) where laziness and calculated redundancy are the rules.
 Here we see Volkman emerge with a bit of Gertrude Stein-like poesy: